dschlenk/opennms-cookbook/README.md

 #### Polling

 * `opennms_poller_package`: add a package to etc/poller-configuration.xml.
 Note that an instance of this resource without use of an accompanying `opennms_poller_service` resource will result in a failure to start opennms.
-* `opennms_poller_service`: add a service to poller package named `poller_n$me`.
+* `opennms_poller_service`: add a service to poller package named `poller_name`.
 See `opennms::test_poller` for example usage of this and the `opennms_poller_package` resource.

 #### Data Collection

 * `opennms_resource_type`: adds a resourceType definition to a file in etc/datacollection and an include-collection element to the default snmp-collection.
 This LWRP supports a very limited form of updating - if the resource type already exists but isn't included in the default snmp-collection, an include-collection element will be added.
 The definition of the resource type won't be updated, however.
-See opennms:test_resource_type for example usage.
 * `opennms_snmp_collection`: adds an snmp-collection element to etc/datacollection-config.xml.
-See `opennms::test_snmp_collection` for example usage.
 * `opennms_xml_collection`: adds an xml-collection element to etc/xml-datacollection-config.xml.
-See `opennms::test_xml_collection` for example usage.
 * `opennms_wmi_collection`: adds a wmi-collection element to etc/wmi-datacollection-config.xml.
-See `opennms::test_wmi_collection` for example usage.
 * `opennms_jdbc_collection`: adds a jdbc-collection element to etc/jdbc-datacollection-config.xml.
-See `opennms::test_jdbc_collection` for example usage.
 * `opennms_collection_package`: adds a package element to etc/collectd-configuration.xml.
-See `opennms::test_collection_package` for example usage.
 * `opennms_snmp_collection_service`: adds a service element to a package in etc/collectd-configuration.xml.
-See `opennms::test_snmp_collection_service` for example usage.
 * `opennms_xml_collection_service`: adds a service element to a package in etc/collectd-configuration.xml.
-See `opennms::test_snmp_collection_service` for example usage.
 * `opennms_wmi_collection_service`: adds a service element to a package in etc/collectd-configuration.xml.
-See `opennms::test_snmp_collection_service` for example usage.
 * `opennms_jdbc_collection_service`: adds a service element to a package in etc/collectd-configuration.xml.
-See `opennms::test_jdbc_collection_service` for example usage.
 * `opennms_snmp_collection_group`: adds an include-collection element to an snmp-collection in etc/datacollection-config.xml and drops off the specified cookbook file into etc/datacollection.
-See `opennms::test_snmp_collection_group` for example usage.
 * `opennms_jdbc_query`: adds a query element to a jdbc-collection in etc/jdbc-datacollection-config.xml.
-See `opennms::test_jdbc_query` for example usage, which also uses the opennms_resource_type LWRP.
 * `opennms_xml_source`: adds a xml-source element to a xml-collection in etc/xml-datacollection-config.xml.
-See `opennms::test_xml_source` for example usage.
 * `opennms_xml_group`: adds a xml-source element to a xml-source in etc/xml-datacollection-config.xml.
-See `opennms::test_xml_group` for example usage.

 #### Events

 * `opennms_eventconf`: adds a event-file element to events in etc/eventconf.xml.
-See `opennms::test_eventconf` for example usage.

 #### Notifications